MIAMI DADE COLLEGE’S MDC-WEST REMAINS CLOSED, CLASSES TO RESUME MONDAY AT OTHER LOCATIONS

 At the current time, the public authorities are conducting their investigations of the site.
 When those inspections are complete, OSHA (Occupational Safety and Health Administration) will conduct an inspection to ensure complete environmental safety.
 These investigations will be very thorough, including determining if any structural damage has occurred in any other buildings.

-Communications are being sent to all West Campus students, faculty and staff advising them of the preparations for the coming days and weeks.
+Communications are being sent to all MDC-West students, faculty and staff advising them of the preparations for the coming days and weeks.
 A website will be in place to provide thorough information.

 Juan Mendieta, 305-237-7611, email@example.com, MDC communications director